RanSuLab/starter-academic/content/en/publication/Meta-GDBP a high-level stacked/index.md

 ---
-title: "Meta-GDBP: a high-level stacked regression model to improve anticancer drug response prediction"
+title: "Meta-GDBP a high-level stacked regression model to improve anticancer drug response prediction"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here